Panteaforoutan/151B_SP26_Competition_/README.md

 ## Hardware & runtime
 - GPU: UCSD DSMLP pod, NVIDIA A30
-- Approx. inference time: ~6-7 h for the full private set (n=3 samples/question, self-consistency voting).
+- Approx. inference time: ~6-7 h for the full private set
-  Note: if generated samples already exist in `outputs/`, the pipeline skips generation and reproduces the submission in minutes.

 ## Setup
 ```bash